hansomesong/TracesAnalyzer/README.md

                             RESULT="Negative cache entry"
                             ACTION=forward-native

+            RoundNormalNoLocatorInfo:
-            RoundNormalNoLocatorInfo : A round has a reply, and this reply theoretically contains locator-related information However, due to some cause unknown, the locators contents are not printed, for example:
+            A round has a reply, and this reply theoretically contains locator-related information, however, due to some cause unknown, the locators contents are not printed, for example:

                             --- Round ID 1372759258 ----------------------------------->
                             Date=2013/07/02 10:00:58